Republic Day 2021: Facts and Code of Conduct of Indian National Flag

 8. Supreme Court declared the right to hoist Flag as the fundamental right under Article 19 (i) (a) of the constitution in 2002.

 9. The flag was designed by the Pingali Venkayya, an agriculturist and Indian freedom fighter.

-10. The flag was hoisted first time by Sacchindra Prasad Bose in 1906 in Calcutta and later on in year 1907, as an another tricolor flag was unfurled by the Madam Bhikaji Kama in Stuttgart.
+10. The flag was hoisted first time by Sachindra Prasad Bose in 1906 in Calcutta and later on in the year 1907, as another tricolour flag was unfurled by the Madam Bhikaji Kama in Stuttgart.

-11. The first flag committee was headed by the Dr. Rajendra Prasad.
+11. The first flag committee was headed by Dr. Rajendra Prasad.

-12. The right to manufacture the national flag of India is held by the Khadi Development and Village Industries Commission, who in turn allocates it to the regional groups.
+12. The right to manufacture the national flag of India is held by the Khadi Development and Village Industries Commission, which in turn allocates it to the regional groups.